textext/textext/docs/source/install/linux.rst

             sudo apt install inkscape

    Check if it is able to launch.
 You can verify this by invoking :bash:`inkscape --version` from a terminal.
-It should output :bash:`1.0`.
+It should output a version number greater or equal then 1.0.

    .. important::
        |TexText| will not function if you installed |Inkscape| via **SNAP** or **FLATPACK**.